 This post contains affiliate links.
 Read the full disclosure here.

-A tow truck is provided with the features to get the job done in any situations.
+A tow truck is provided with the features to get the job done in any situation.
 Consequently, you can tow a vehicle even when its wheels are turned.

 Is it bad to leave wheels turned when parked?

 Provided the car is parked, you are free to leave the wheels turned in any direction.
 Essentially, therefore, it is not bad to tow a car whose wheels are turned.